FNNDSC/pftag/README.md

 ### Module mode

 There are several ways to use `pftag` in python module mode.
-Perhaps the simplest is just to declare an object and instantiate with an empty dictionary.
-Then call the object with the `tag` to process.
+Perhaps the simplest is just to declare an object and instantiate with an empty dictionary, and then call the object with the `tag` to process.

-If you wanted to set any other values in the declaration, use an appropriate dictionary.
+If additional values need to be set in the declaration, use an appropriate dictionary.
 The dictionary keys are _identical_ to the script CLI keys (_sans_ the leading `--`):

 ```python
 from pftag import pftag